 Developing a parallel path as a conductor, Athinodorou has worked with ensembles and orchestras including the Orquestra Sinfónica do Porto in Casa da Música, Tonkünstler Orchester, Cyprus Symphony Orchestra, Nederlands Symfonieorkest, and the London Sinfonietta.
 She has received the Dame Felicity Lott Bursary destined for “a promising emerging musician in the field of performance (conducting)” and has been invited to participate actively in masterclasses with Jorma Panula, Mark Shanahan, Zsolt Nagy, Péter Eötvös, Lothar Zagrosek, Pierre-André Valade.
 Christina is the founder and Artistic Director of the contemporary music-oriented Ensemble Cyclamen.

 Born in 1981 in Paphos, Cyprus where she began her music education, Christina Athinodorou studied composition and conducting at the Guildhall School of Music and Drama in London, where she was a student of Julian Philips and Alan Hazeldine, earning a BMus and an MMus.
-Later, she studied composition privately with Philippe Leroux in Paris, while she took courses at the Centre Acanthes in Metz, University of North Texas, CNSMD de Lyon, Composit Festival and IRCAM.
+Later, she lived in Paris where she continued studying composition with Philippe Leroux.
+She took courses at the Centre Acanthes in Metz, University of North Texas, CNSMD de Lyon, CEME Festival and Mastercourse, Composit Festival, and IRCAM.
 She was an artist-in-residence at the Cité des Arts and the CAMAC in France.
 She holds a PhD in Composition from the Royal Holloway University of London and she is regularly invited to teach as well as to present her work in institutions including the European University Cyprus and the London College of Music.
 A freelance artist, she divides her creative time between Cyprus, Paris and London.

 For music samples click here